 AI Service Layer

-How the AI service works internally and basic usage in your code.
+How the AI service works internally and how to use it in your code.

 AIService Class